NBN Speeds Explained - What is Bandwidth?

 Bandwidth is the number of lanes on the highway.
 It’s the total capacity of your connection, measured in Megabits per second (Mbps).
 The more lanes you have, the more cars (or data) can travel at the same time without causing a traffic jam.

-In short, a plan with high bandwidth allows many devices to use the internet simultaneously without slowing each other down.
+In short, a plan with high bandwidth allows many devices to use the internet simultaneously without slowing each other down

 How to Choose the Right NBN Plan for You

-Instead of just picking a number, you should match the plan's bandwidth to your household's needs.
-Here's a simple guide to help you decide.
+Instead of just picking a number, you should match the plan’s bandwidth to your household’s needs.

 Step 1: Assess Your Needs